-- 1. Turn off the electrical supply to the water heater. - 2.
-Ensure the cold water inlet valve is open. - Open a nearby hot water faucet and let the water run until the water is no longer hot.
+- 1. Turn off the electrical supply to the water heater. - Ensure the cold water inlet valve is open. - Open a nearby hot water faucet and let the water run until the water is no longer hot.
 Then close the hot water faucet. - Connect a hose to the drain valve and terminate it to an adequate drain. - Ensure the drain hose is secured before and during the entire flushing procedure.
 Flushing is performed with system water pressure applied to the water heater. - 6.
 Open the water heater drain valve to flush the storage tank. - 7.
-Flush the water heater storage tank to remove sediment and allow the water to flow until it runs clean. - Close the water heater drain valve when flushing is completed. - 9.
-Remove the drain hose. - Fill the water heater see Filling The Water Heater in this manual. - 11.
-Turn on the electrical supply to place the water heater back in operation. - Allow the water heater to complete several heating cycles to ensure it is operating properly.
+Flush the water heater storage tank to remove sediment and allow the water to flow until it runs clean. - 8.
+Close the water heater drain valve when flushing is completed. - 9.
+Remove the drain hose. - 10.
+Fill the water heater see Filling The Water Heater in this manual. - Turn on the electrical supply to place the water heater back in operation. - 12.
+Turn on the gas supply to the water heater at the Main Gas Shutoff Valve. - Allow the water heater to complete several heating cycles to ensure it is operating properly.

-RECOMMENDED PROCEDURE FOR PERIODIC REMOVAL OF LIME DEPOSITS FROM TANK TYPE COMMERCIAL WATER HEATERS
+PERIODIC REMOVAL OF LIME DEPOSITS FROM

+TANK TYPE COMMERCIAL WATER HEATERS